Our Analysis and Test Results

 The Bjorn was a breeze to set up.
 Just snap in the four-leg posts, and it's time to eat!
 The instructions provided by the company were relatively simple to understand, and our total setup time for this chair was a whopping 2 minutes 39 seconds.
 Not too shabby.
 In fact, it probably took us longer to figure out how to tip the tray up for folding than it did to assemble the entire piece.

 Footprint and Portability

-Keekaroo Height Right, earned themselves a couple of extra points for the ability to slide across the floor, even without wheels.
+This chair will only take up about 454 square inches in your kitchen, and very little space when folded up inside the pantry or closet.
+Like several of our other chairs, it does not have wheels.
+Some others earned extra points for the ability to slide across the floor, even without wheels.
 However, this is not the case with the Bjorn.
 The actual feet are quite small, and we could not slide it around our tile kitchen without those tiny feet getting stuck in the grout lines.
 But weighing in at only 10.6 lbs, it is easy to pick up the chair entirely to move it from place to place.
-However, you should do this before you secure your baby in the chair, as trying to slide it around afterward can create a tipping hazard.
+However, you should do this before you secure your baby in the chair, as trying to slide it around afterward can create a tripping hazard.
 And of course, always follow the safety guidelines in the owner's manual provided by the company.